Students: Contact your instructor(s) to make alternative arrangements.

-As a community, we will need to take responsibility collectively to follow the necessary guidelines and protocols to keep our community as safe as possible.
+As a community, we need to take responsibility collectively to follow the necessary guidelines and protocols to keep our community as safe as possible.
 All faculty, staff, students, residents, and visitors to campus must follow a set of personal health responsibility guidelines.

 Recognizing that our University is part of a residential neighborhood, it is important that members of the University community abide by these guidelines when they are on and off campus to help protect and respect the health and safety of our community neighbors.

 We are all mutually accountable for personally adhering to these health guidelines, as outlined, and reminding our colleagues and classmates to do similarly.
 We are all in this together, because #ExplorersCare.The guidelines below apply to the following populations: students, faculty, staff, visitors, contracted vendors, and residents.

-In order to protect our community, all faculty, staff, students, residents, and visitors (guests, parents, prospective students and families, vendors, contractors, external service providers, etc.) must self-monitor their health daily.
+All faculty, staff, students, residents, and visitors (guests, parents, prospective students and families, vendors, contractors, external service providers, etc.) should self-monitor their health daily.

 As part of the daily check-in, you should take your temperature each morning before leaving your residence.
 If your temperature is 100.4 degrees F/ 38 degrees C or higher, do not enter campus or leave your campus residence.
 The check-in response will direct you to contact your health care provider first and complete the COVID-19 Disclosure Form.
 See theIdentifying Positive Cases section of this plan for more details on what to do if you are symptomatic.

 Since the primary source of transmission for COVID-19 is through respiratory droplets, all students, faculty, staff, visitors, and residents are asked to pay particular attention to their respiratory etiquette to minimize the spread of droplets.

-In the event that you are not wearing a mask, cover your cough or sneeze with a tissue and then throw it away.
+If you are not wearing a mask, cover your cough or sneeze with a tissue and then throw it away.
 Wash your hands afterward.
 If a tissue is not available, cough or sneeze into your elbow.

 Ensure that the mask is covering your mouth and your nose.